Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 🖼️ **Image Support:** Load image from any url that contains image.
 Just add the image url in your sheet and it will load that image in your website.

+📑 **Tab Management:** Manage your all the tables in 1 place as a tab.
+This feature enables you to effectively manage your data from multiple sheet.

 🚀  [Get The PRO Version](https://go.wppool.dev/Sae) | 👩🏼‍💻 [Get Support](https://wppool.dev/sheets-to-wp-table-live-sync/)